aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Life Cycle.md

 ### Dialogue preprocessing

-This phase of the char loop only occurs in [Dialogue mode](Dialogue%20mode.md) mode.
+This phase of the char loop only occurs in [Dialogue mode](Dialogue%20mode.md).
 This is where the current horizontal size, the [fonttype](Notable%20states.md#fonttype) and the line break values are saved into MainManager's fields.
 This is needed by the [backtracking](Related%20Systems/Backtracking.md) system to add the [OrganiseLines](Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) version of the current accumulator if we initiate a backtracking because OrganiseLines needs the values at the start of the char loop, not the ones once a [next](Individual%20commands/Next.md) is yielding because they could have changed.

 if we are processing one of the first 10 characters, the player isn't null and we are not in an event, sets the player's entity's `flip` to its initial value that was set during the dialogue setup or the last [align](Individual%20commands/Align.md) command (TODO: why the first 10?)